jina-ai/example-video-qa/README.md

 # example-video-search
 This is an example of building a video Question-Answer system using Jina.

-The index data is subtitle files of YouTube videos.
+The index data is videos with subtitle information.
 After indexing, you can query with questions in natural language and retrieve the related video together with the timestamp that the corresponding answer appears.

 ![](.github/demo.gif)

 ## Prerequisites

+We use the YouTube video as a toy example,

 ```bash
 pip install -r requirements.txt